Accident Lawyer

 The Discovery Process, Negotiations, and Trial

-The litigation process goes through a few stages, starting with discovery.
-During the discovery phase, both parties exchange evidence and conduct depositions to get additional information.
+The litigation process begins with discovery, where both parties exchange evidence and conduct depositions to gather additional information.

 Damages You Can Recover for a Left Hook Bicycle Accident

-Victims of left hook bicycle accidents can recover both economic and non-economic damages.
+Victims pursuing a settlement for left hook b bicycle accident cases may recover both economic and non-economic damages.

 Economic damages cover tangible financial losses resulting from the accident, including: